 Corporate and support costs separately identify directly attributable costs that can be allocated to specific retail activity, for example the costs of the Rapid billing system have been allocated directly to the billing activity within the retail business unit.
 Other corporate and support expenditure which cannot be directly allocated to a specific retail activity or specific disclosure line are included within other operating expenditure.

 Retail costs are directly attributed to households.
-Costs which are not directly attributed are allocated to household based on an assessment of the most appropriate underlying cost driver (eg bill numbers, customer contacts etc).
+Costs which are not directly attributed are allocated to household based on an assessment of the most appropriate underlying cost driver (e.g. bill numbers, customer contacts etc).

-HOUSEHOLD REVENUES BY CUSTOMER TYPE – TABLE 2F
+HOUSEHOLD REVENUES BY CUSTOMER TYPE – TABLE 2I